Soviet sale of Hermitage paintings: History

 The Annunciation by Jan van Eyck (1434) was purchased for the Hermitage by Emperor Nicholas I of Russia in 1850.
 It was sold to Andrew Mellon in June 1930 for $502,899.

 In the late 1920s, the Soviet government urgently needed foreign currency to finance the rapid industrialization of Russia ordered in the first Five Year Plan.
 The government had already sold off collections of jewelry, furniture and icons seized from the Russian nobility, wealthy classes, and the church.

 In February 1928, the State Hermitage Museum in Leningrad, along with the Russian Museum, was ordered to make a list of art works worth at least two million rubles, for export.
 A special agency called 'Antiquariat' was created under the Narkompros (the People's Commisariat of Enlightenment) and opened an office in Leningrad to oversee the sale.
 The Hermitage was instructed to sell 250 paintings for at least 5000 rubles each, plus engravings and a number of golden treasures from ancient Scythia.

+In 1928 an initial auction was organised at Rudolph Lepke's Auction House in Germany consisting of 447 lots of paintings, sculpture and furniture.
+A second auction was prepared in 1929 featuring more prominent paintings, but failed to attract sufficient interest to meet reserves on many items.

 Mezzettino by Antoine Watteau, was purchased for the Hermitage by Catherine the Great in 1767.
 It was sold in May 1930 to Calouste Gulbenkian, who sold it in 1934 to the Metropolitan Museum in New York.

-The sale was secret, but word was quietly spread to selected western art dealers and collectors that the paintings were on the market.
+Subsequent sales were secret, but word was quietly spread to selected western art dealers and collectors that the paintings were on the market.

 The first foreign buyer to purchase Hermitage paintings was Calouste Gulbenkian, the founder of the Iraq Petroleum Company, who began buying paintings in early 1930, trading them for oil with the Russians.
 These works later formed part of the Calouste Gulbenkian Museum, in Lisbon.
 However, the organizers of the sale were dissatisfied with the amounts they received from Gulbenkian, so they looked for other buyers.

 Saint George and the Dragon, by Raphael, was purchased for the Hermitage by Catherine the Great in 1772, and later hung in the gallery of portraits of the generals who had defeated Napoleon.
 It was sold to Andrew Mellon in 1931.